 Wine country businesses face a unique challenge: highly seasonal workforces that spike during crush season (September–November) and summer tourist season.
 Under CalSavers:

-- The 5-employee threshold is based on W-2 employees, not average headcount
+- The mandate applies from your very first W-2 employee — based on W-2 payroll, not average headcount

 - Seasonal and part-time employees count toward the threshold